 Information for current customers who had an income compliance debt raised using averaged Australian Taxation Office income information.

 If you didn’t pay any money towards this debt, you don’t need to do anything.
 We’ll reduce your debt to zero, this means the debt no longer exists.

-If you’re not currently receiving a regular payment from us, read our information for past customers.
+If you’re not currently getting a payment from us, read our information for past customers.

 What you need to do

 If you get a regular payment from us, you don’t need to do anything to get your refund.
-We’ll send you a letter between 13 July and 24 July letting you know when we’ll process your refund.
-A small number of customers may get their letter after 24 July.
+We’ve already contacted most customers who are eligible for a refund.

-We’ll start to process refunds for eligible customers from 27 July.
+We started processing refunds for eligible customers from 27 July 2020.
 You’ll be able to see your refund in your Centrelink online account within 5 days of us processing it.
 We’ll also send you a letter letting you know how much we refunded you.

 If you have an eligible debt, and haven’t made any repayments, you don’t need to do anything.
-We’ll reduce this debt to zero and send you a letter from late July to let you know.
+We’ll reduce this debt to zero and send you a letter to let you know.

 What to do if you haven’t received a letter from us about a refund